-28.2 Sabbatical Leaves
+29.2 Sabbatical Leaves

-(a) Sabbatical leave eligibility shall require at least six years (6) of continuous service at the Institute.
+(a) Sabbatical leave eligibility shall require at least six years (6) of continuous service at the Institute as a full-time faculty member.

-(b) Compensation for sabbatical leave shall be full pay for a half year leave and one-half pay for a full year leave.
-Upon return, the faculty member shall be reinstated at his/her previous assignment and shall be eligible for any salary increases that may have resulted during the leave period.

-(c) The Institute will grant on an Institute-wide basis at least seven (7) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year, provided a sufficient number of applications are received.
-Institute-wide is defined to mean all eligible members of the Institute community including non-bargaining unit faculty.

-(d) The Institute shall grant on an Institute-wide basis at least two (2) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year for adjunct faculty who have at least twelve (12) semesters of continuous service at the Institute.
+- (b) Compensation for sabbatical leave shall be full pay for a half year leave and one-half pay for a full year leave.
+Upon return, the faculty member shall be reinstated at his/her previous assignment and shall be eligible for any salary increases that may have resulted during the leave period. - (c) The Institute will grant on an Institute-wide basis at least seven (7) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year, provided a sufficient number of applications are received.
+Institute-wide is defined to mean all eligible members of the Institute community including non-bargaining unit faculty. - (d) The Institute shall grant on an Institute-wide basis at least two (2) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year for adjunct faculty who have at least twelve (12) semesters of continuous service at the Institute as an adjunct.